Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **LeftNotReturn:**

-     - Employees who lefted and do not return from on vacation are Listed for Tracking purposes.
+     - In This stage, Employee Status will changed as **LeftNotReturn-OutSideKingdom**.

+     - **Retirement** Process will start with **Left Not Return** Category, to clear The Employee settlement.

 - ### **Completed:**

-     - Completed Request is moved to Completed Stage, After the Vacation Return process is completed.
-And use this data for Tracking the status of the request.
+     - Completed Request is moved to **Completed** Stage, After the Vacation Return process is completed.

+     - And Use this Data for Tracking the status of  Request.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-return) |